Skip to main

 Lynetta Moore, Senior Director, State Price Transparency & Nick O'Brien, Senior Director, Government Pricing

-Over the years, United States drug manufacturers have assumed an increasingly significant role in reporting across a broad range of federal and state programs.
+United States biopharmaceutical manufacturers have assumed an increasingly significant role in reporting across a broad range of federal and state programs.
 As regulatory expectations continue to expand, the reporting landscape has grown more complex.
 Although federal and state reporting programs share the common goal of oversight, they differ in both purpose and scope.
 Federal reporting requirements are generally tied to the calculation of rebates, pricing benchmarks, and payment obligations under contracts and government programs, while state reporting requirements tend to emphasize public accountability, often requiring manufacturers to justify high launch prices or significant price increases.

-The Expanding Patchwork of State and Federal Reporting
+The Expanding Patchwork of State Reporting

-Building the Infrastructure for Compliance Agility
+Building the State Reporting Requirement Infrastructure for Compliance Agility

 IntegriChain's regulatory and market access experts help pharmaceutical manufacturers build the reporting infrastructure needed to navigate today's complex federal and state compliance landscape.
 Contact us today to learn how IntegriChain can support your compliance strategy bjensen@integrichain.com